ArgonDesign/alogic/doc/literals.md

 ### String literals

 The language accepts string literals enclosed in double quotes `"`.
-Alogic does not support string types, or interpreting strings as bit vector.
-String literals should only be used as arguments to Verilog system function that require a string argument like `$display`:
+Alogic does not support string types, or interpreting strings as a bit vector.
+String literals should only be used as arguments to Verilog system functions that require a string argument, e.g. `$display`:

 ```
 $display("Help!");